 It has a number of main functions:

-Before the days of computers, many of these tasks would be performed by seperate pieces of hardware – MIDI sequencers, tape machines, track recorders, samplers and more.
+Before the days of computers, many of these tasks would be performed by separate pieces of hardware – MIDI sequencers, tape machines, track recorders, samplers, and more…

 The DAW streamlines these processes into one package.
 What you see on your screen is what you get.